The outreach, communication, engagement, and appreciation of growers, farmers and gardeners.

 Lettuce Link breaks down donor relations into five categories: outreach, screening, communication, harvesting and recognition/follow-up.

-“Registering” fruit tree owners has been interesting because most fruit tree owners the gleaning coordinator connected with were equipped to harvest their own fruit and uninterested in gleaning.
+“Registering” fruit tree owners has been challenging because most fruit tree owners the gleaning coordinator contacted were equipped to harvest their own fruit and uninterested in gleaning.
 To work around this, the VISTA produced the PCGP Postcard designed for folks to share with their neighbors who have fruit trees that could benefit from gleaning.
 In conjunction with other outreach efforts, this has resulted in about a 100 percent increase in the number of fruit tree registrations.